What is SSL?

 Who needs it?

-Why is it important in your case?
+Why is it important to hold this certificate?

-Let us look into the former case as in the login forms.
+Let us look into the case of the login forms.
 When you are going to have a community of customers, which means you are building an enclosure to your website having privileged users apart from visitors, you are ought to have their data safe in the net.
 When you are responsible for their data, this is where you are in need of the SSL.
 By now you would have got a question in your mind that how would an SSL save the data from hackers.
 The password that you enter may be asterisked in the typing area but it will be transmitted as a plain text in the internet in the case of non-SSL certified website.
 This is like a piece of cake for hackers to know the credentials.
 What exactly happens with the SSL being included is encryption.
 This mechanism is commonly known as “handshaking” which results in safe and secure maintenance of personal user profiles.
 Coming to the latter case where you own an e-commerce site or institutional site which includes payment for the courses or any transaction for that matter, the need of SSL certificate depends on how your website handles the transaction.

 There are other scenarios which could demand for SSL certificate like in the case of highly sensitive and confidential information.
 Uploading of photos documents personal information like contact numbers during form submissions have to be secure.

-Visit @ http://www.opendesignsin.comTags: Website Services
+Visit @ http://www.opendesignsin.comTags: SSL certificate Website Services